0ofta/projectM-bugfixes/README.md

 # projectM-bugfixes

-Patches for projectM to fix minor bugs and/or features.
+Patches for projectM to fix text rendering bugs.

-Patches:

-1. bugfixes-22.02.2015.patch - Patch to render stats and lock preset text correctly.
+bugfixes-22.02.2015.patch

+Usage:

+install abs with pacman and copy the projectm folder from community repo (see arch wiki abs docs). edit the pkbuild to include this patch. then makepkg.

 Cheers